MindscapeHQ/raygun4node/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using "npm test".

 ## Release History
+- 0.6.0 - Added ability to send tags with exception reports.
 - 0.5.0 - Added filters for sensitive request data, and better affected user tracking
 - 0.4.2 - Minor test refactor
 - 0.4.1 - Fixed issue where getting cpu information returned undefined